 Best of all, swiss meringue buttercream uses egg whites while the homemade lemon curd uses egg yolks!
 So no leftovers!

 Note: Depending on the type of bowl you use, it may take longer for the swiss meringue to cool.
-I have glass, stainless, and ceramic KitchenAid bowls and I've found the stainless cools fastest.
+A stainless steel mixer bowl is best (they cool the fastest and are the most heatproof)!

 How to Assemble a Three Layer Cake